ioupg/reborn/README.md

 Bootstrap project for JS/TS based in-browser game prototyping playground, similar to previous ActionScript/Starling pair.

-Targets best practices of modern web development (to the reasonable extent) but favors simplicity.
+Target best practices of modern web and game development (to the reasonable extent) but favor simplicity.

-Sub-goal - evaluation of coding assistants, are they any help.
+Sub-goal - evaluate usefulness of current gen coding assistants in this application.

+See the documentation dir and [milestones plan](docs/milestones.md) plan for further information.

 ## Technology stack